Potato Battery: How to Turn Produce into Veggie Power!

 - Now connect two potato batteries in series, as shown in Figure 9, then repeat steps 3–6.

 Figure 9.
 Two potato batteries connected in series.
-Use an extra alligator clip to connect the zinc electrode of one potato to the copper electrode of the next potato, and move the original black alligator clip to the second zinc electrode.
+Use an extra alligator clip to connect the zinc electrode of one potato to the copper electrode of the next potato, and move the original green alligator clip to the second zinc electrode.
 This image shows the multimeter, but you can replace it with the LED and buzzer, as described in steps 5 and 6, respectively.

 - Connect three potato batteries in series, as shown in Figure 10, then repeat steps 3–6.